-Japan’s regulatory agency for medical products, pharmaceuticals and medical devices is pioneering a method of scientific decision-making that takes into account ethical judgments about people and society to ensure that safe and life-saving medical products can reach the market quickly.
+Japan’s regulatory agency for medical products, Pharmaceutical and Medical Devices Agency (PMDA), is pioneering a method of scientific decision-making that takes into account ethical judgments about people and society to ensure that safe and life-saving medical products can reach the market quickly.
 This objective approach to evaluating pharmaceuticals and medical devices has had significant benefits in Japan and can serve as useful both in other fields and outside of Japan to improve regulatory decisions about healthcare globally

 Japan’s Pharmaceuticals and Medical Devices Agency (PMDA) was established on April 1, 2004 to secure the quality, efficacy and safety of pharmaceuticals, medical devices, and regenerative medical products.
 It is an independent administrative agency founded on three core operations known as the “PMDA Safety Triangle,” which, although unique to Japan, is known by regulators around the world.
 The safety triangle consists of: reviewing operations to evaluate new medical product safety and efficacy, safety operations to monitor and mitigate product risks, and relief operations for sufferers of adverse health effects of authorized drug products.